 Resize#

-Functions for resizing N-dimensional data using standard spline interpolation, or specialized least-squares / oblique projection methods.
+Functions for resizing N-dimensional data using standard spline interpolation, or projection-based antialiasing methods.

 Parameters: